project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

 Published Topics
 ^^^^^^^^^^^^^^^^
-The package publisher several debug pointclouds and markers, these topics are purely for visualisation:
+The package publisher several debug pointclouds and markers, if the debug flag is enabled.
+These topics are purely for visualisation:

 */camera/preprocessed_cloud* (sensor_msgs::PointCloud2)
   The pointcloud outputted by the `preprocessor`.
 This cloud contains only the points part of a locally roughly flat area, and has a lower